 2 large, boneless chicken breast(butterflied and pounded thin)

-2 cups of homemade or store bought seasoned bread crumbs
+2 cups of homemade or store bought cracker meal or seasoned spicy bread crumbs

 1 cup flour,seasoned with salt and pepper